WP-API/WP-API/docs/comparison.md

 | Retrieve post count      | X      | X               |             |
 | List available routes    | X      | ~               | X           |

+WordPress.com only shows some of the available routes on a request to the site's index.

 ## Users